 • Are you more of a leader or a follower?

 These are questions to help you get started.
-When coming up with achievements think of this series of questions: what was the challenge, what was the action you took, and what was the end result.
-This will create an accomplishment statement that you can use in your resume.
+When coming up with achievements, think of this series of questions: what was the challenge, what was the action you took, and what was the result.
+This will create an accomplishment statement you can incorporate in your resume.

 Include Hard Statistics

 Give examples that include facts and figures.
-You want the metrics of your achievements to be reflected in your resume.
+Reflect the metrics of your achievements in your resume.
 An example would be “Increased product orders by 30% over one year”.
-This is a good way of displaying your success to a prospective employer—numbers give specifics.
-General statements are vague and may cause an employer to take a step back.
-The important thing to remember is that the employer is looking to improve their company and its profitability.
+Showing growth is an excellent way of displaying your success to a prospective employer—numbers give specifics.
+General statements are vague and may cause a company to take a step back.
+The important thing to remember is that the business is looking to improve its bottom-line results.
 It’s up to you to show how you can further that goal.

-Your accomplishment section will provide verification of the results you’ve achieved and present the hiring committee with the proof.
-Prove to them that you can meet or exceed the results they desire.
+The resume accomplishment section should concisely verify the results you’ve achieved and present the hiring committee with the proof.
+Prove to the reader that you can meet or exceed the results they desire.
 Since previous work performance is a significant indicator for potential contributions, a list of preceding achievements and successes could pique a reader’s curiosity and ultimately secure a job interview where you can elaborate on your skills, expertise, and successes.

-Need additional help?
+Need additional help to create an accomplishment-based, keyword-rich resume?
 Reach out to Candace for assistance!